Available 24X7 Call For Free Consultation (281) 587-1111

 What is a “No-Fault” Claim?

-When involved in an automobile accident in Texas, many people ask if Texas is a no-fault state regarding car accident compensation claims.
+When involved in an automobile accident in Texas, many people wonder if the State is a no-fault state regarding car accident compensation claims.

 There are many states where the system is based upon no-fault, and you claim under your auto policy for car accident compensation.
 Texas, however, does not adhere to this system of compensation.
-In Texas, you must prove the at fault party caused the accident.
+In Texas, you must prove that the at-fault party caused the accident.
+Additionally, your fault must be less than 51% to be eligible for damages.

 How are Compensation Claims Handled in Texas Auto Accidents?

-For automobile accidents in Texas, Texas uses a comparative fault model, which asks the finder of fact, usually a jury, to decide who is responsible for causing the accident.
+Texas uses a comparative fault model for automobile accidents.
+This model asks the finder of fact, usually a jury, to decide who is responsible for causing the accident.
 The at-fault parties’ insurance carrier typically pays damages, although the lawsuit is filed directly against the driver.

-If you are in an accident and are not at fault, the claim will be made with the negligent party’s insurance company.
-If the case cannot be satisfactorily settled, a lawsuit will be filed against the negligent driver, their employer, or another responsible party.
+If you have an accident and are not at fault, or if you are less than 50% at fault, you must file a claim.
+This claim will be with the other party’s insurance company.
+If the case cannot be settled, we will file a lawsuit.
+This will be against the negligent driver, their employer, or another responsible party.

-If the other driver did not have a liability policy during the crash, or your damages exceed the other driver’s policy limits.
-In that case, you may also want to claim your own insurance company if you have UIM or UM coverage.
-You also may be entitled to PIP or personal injury protection benefits under your auto insurance policy.
+If the other driver did not have insurance during the crash, or if your damages exceed their policy limits.
+In that case, you may also want to consider filing a claim with your own insurance company if you have UIM or UM coverage.
+You may also be entitled to PIP or personal injury protection benefits under your auto insurance policy.
 PIP benefits are paid without regard to fault.

 What Are the Minimum Car Insurance Limits in Texas